agarmu/website/src/pages/posts/01-polynomials.md

 ### Goals

-Unfortunately, most computer algebra systems are _far_ too complicated to learn to hack/tinker with in a single day.
+Unfortunately, most computer algebra systems are _far_ too complicated to learn to hack/tinker within a single day.
 To this end, this blog post will explore how we can build a **basic** computer algebra system with which you can:

 - construct polynomials
 - represent basic operations on polynomials (e.g., addition, multiplication)